Sergei Rachmaninoff: 1917–1925: Leaving Russia, emigration to the US, and concert pianist

 Rachmaninoff's first visit to Europe since emigrating occurred in May 1922, with concerts in London.
 This was followed by the Rachmaninoffs and the Satins reuniting in Dresden, after which the composer prepared for a hectic 1922–1923 concert season of 71 performances in five months.
 For a while, he rented a railway carriage that was fitted with a piano and belongings to save time with suitcases.
 In 1924, Rachmaninoff declined an invitation to become conductor of the Boston Symphony Orchestra.
-In the following year, after the death of the husband of his daughter Irina, he founded TAIR (Tatiana and Irina), a Paris publishing company named after his daughters that specialised in works by himself and other Russian composers.
+In 1925, Rachmaninoff's first daughter, Irina, became widowed while pregnant with his granddaughter, Sophie Volkonsky.
+Subsequently, Rachmaninoff founded TAIR — a publishing company named after his daughters, Tatiana and Irina.
+Based in Paris, TAIR specialised in works by Rachmaninoff and by other Russian composers.

-Touring, final compositions, and Villa Senar: 1926–1942
+1926–1942: Touring, final compositions, and Villa Senar

 Rachmaninoff's life as a touring performer, and the demanding schedules that came with it, caused his compositional output to slow significantly.
 In the 24 years between his arrival in the US and his death, he completed just six new pieces, revised some of his earlier works, and wrote piano transcriptions for his live repertoire.
 He admitted that by leaving Russia, "I left behind my desire to compose: losing my country, I lost myself also".
 In 1926, having concentrated on touring for the past eight years, he took a year off and completed the Piano Concerto No. 4, which he had started in 1917, and Three Russian Songs, which he dedicated to Leopold Stokowski.

 Rachmaninoff sought the company of fellow Russian musicians and befriended pianist Vladimir Horowitz in 1928.
 The men remained supportive of each other's work, each making a point of attending concerts given by the other, and Horowitz remained a champion of Rachmaninoff's works and in particular his Piano Concerto No. 3.
 In 1930, in a rare occurrence, Rachmaninoff allowed Italian composer Ottorino Respighi to orchestrate pieces from his Études-Tableaux, Op.
 33 (1911) and the Études-Tableaux, Op.
 39 (1917), giving Respighi the inspirations behind the compositions.
+By December 1931, his daughter was engaged to marry Boris Conus, with a second grandchild Alexander Conus born later to the couple.
 In 1931, Rachmaninoff and several others signed an article in The New York Times that criticised the cultural policies of the Soviet Union.
-The composer's music suffered a boycott in Russia as a result from the backlash in the Soviet press, lasting until 1933.
+The composer's music suffered a boycott in the Soviet Union as a result from the backlash in the Soviet press, lasting until 1933.